addingwell/intercom-tag/README.md

 With this, you should have an Access Token (available in the Authentication page in the App).
 This is what you will use in the tag under the variable "Access Token".

-After that, in the tag you can chose what data to send.
+After that, in the tag you can choose what data to send.

 ### Creating/Updating a Company

 You must provide your internal company id.
 This is what Intercom will use to know if it needs to create the company, or simply update it.
-You can chose to only send partial data, and it will only update the corresponding data.
+You can choose to only send partial data, and it will only update the corresponding data.

 You can also send custom attributes for a Company, that will be automatically created in Intercom.